sejalkailashyadav/Center-documentation/23_2_2026_discussion.md

 ---

-### Child Master

-* The child list should support search functionality for both parent and child names.
-* Search should also be possible based on status, with proper filtering options.

----

 ### Report

 * In the Merge Report section, we need the same Excel format as used in the Fee Report.